Article

 The contribution of information system mapping: the OverSOC example

 Information system mapping tools are also an important source of data.
-OverSOC's methodology for information system mapping is based on network mapping analysis.
+OverSOC's information system mapping methodology is based on network mapping analysis.
 Specifically, OverSOC uses the network characteristics of machines (IP, MAC address, OS, open ports, active services, etc.) to identify security risks for each asset in an information system.

 The algorithm developed by OverSOC then calculates a compromise risk score for each asset.
 Scaled from 0 to 100, the score is used to assess whether the asset represents a risk to the information system.
-This calculation is based in particular on Cyber Threat Intelligence data: security bulletins (is the asset affected by a published security bulletin?), Deep Web and Dark Web (is the asset affected by a data leak? ), Code Repository, and so on.
+This calculation is based in particular on Cyber Threat Intelligence data: security bulletins (is the asset affected by a published security bulletin?), Deep Web and Dark Web (is the asset affected by a data leak?), Code Repository, and so on.
 Using such a tool is part of a proactive approach to threat detection.

 The importance of contextualization in data analysis